-GEOGR 12 CULTURAL GEOGRAPHY 3 Units
+GEOGR 12 CULTURAL GEOGRAPHY

-This course examines humankind's relationship with the environment using multidisciplinary perspectives and techniques.
+Examines humankind's relationship with the environment using multidisciplinary perspectives and techniques.
 Historical and contemporary patterns of cultural-enviro adaptations, the landscape of cultural diversity, demography and mobility, political organization, the process of urbanization, and economic organization will be emphasized.
 (MJC GEOG 102)

-GEOGR 15 PHYSICAL GEOGRAPHY 3 Units
+GEOGR 15 PHYSICAL GEOGRAPHY